 Each type of coverage in your renters insurance policy has a defined limit, the maximum amount of money you can receive for that type of claim.
 The standard renters insurance liability coverage limit in most cases is $100,000.

 If your apartment has a low-injury risk, then the standard liability limit may suffice for you.
-However, if you have a dog or an apartment with rickety stairs or poor lighting, you may want to consider additional coverage.
+However, you may want to consider additional coverage if you have a dog or an apartment with rickety stairs or poor lighting.

 The good news is that renters insurance is highly affordable.
-Goodcover offers policies starting at $5 per month, and increases in your liability coverage won’t drastically increase your premiums.
+Goodcover offers policies starting at just a few dollars per month, and increases in your liability coverage won’t drastically increase your premiums.

 However, suppose you want coverage above renters policy limits (~$500,000 or $1,000,000).
 In that case, you need to speak to your insurance agent about an umbrella policy that covers you and your family members on top of what you get with your renters insurance.